roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

+===

- ****** Granny's Dirty Photographs Ch.
-03 ****** bygeronimo_appleby© After hours of practice on Elaine and my grandmother I soon had my mother writhing and squirming.
+After hours of practice on Elaine and my grandmother I soon had my mother writhing and squirming.
 She gasped and clawed at the settee, her body almost jack-knifing at the waist before she lifted my face from her opening and cradled my head in her arms.

  She gazed into my eyes.
 "Kiss me again," my mother groaned.